E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 - The first term on the right hand side is the **Coriolis force**, where $ \mathbf{f} $ is the vector Coriolis vector (e.g., $ f \hat{\mathbf{z}} $ on the sphere).
 - The second term on the right hand side represents the **gravitational force**, expressed in terms of the two-dimensional gradient of the gravitational potential $ \Phi(x, y, z, t) $, which may include effects such as tides and self-attraction and loading.
 This gradient is along layer (e.g. constant $\tilde{z}$) such that the gradient of $\Phi$ doesn't disappear.
 - The final terms are the **pressure force**, which acts on the boundary surfaces and is naturally expressed as a surface integral.
 It gives rise to both horizontal pressure gradients and contributions from sloping surfaces.
+- A negative sign is included for the pressure terms derived from the surface force terms.
+According to [Leishman 2025](https://eaglepubs.erau.edu/introductiontoaerospaceflightvehicles/chapter/conservation-of-momentum-momentum-equation/#chapter-260-section-2), Chapter 21, equation 2, "the negative sign indicates that the force is inward and in the opposite direction to the unit normal vector area, which always points *outward* by convention".
+Also see discussion in [Kundu et al. 2016](https://doi.org/10.1016/C2012-0-00611-4) page 104 and equation 4.26.

 As with the tracer derivation, we next Reynolds' average [](#vh-momentum-forces),